-Credit hours by arrangement. (offered as needed) Allows the department to design a course outside the normal offerings.
+Allows the department to design a course outside the normal offerings.
 In any given semester, the course content and format is developed for students with special interests and demonstrated abilities.
 Course may be repeated for credit with a change of topic.
+NOTE: W designation as appropriate.

-SM201 Sport in Society
+SM201 Sport in Society (W)